Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/README.md

 > Stability is not a binary state — it is a geometry.

-Extended into:
+This framework extends classical analysis into a structural pipeline:

 - Geometry → field representation
 - Field → flow dynamics
 - Dynamics → memory (recurrence)
 - Memory → resonance structure
-- Resonance → coupled system
+- Resonance → coupling
-- Coupling → physical system embedding
+- Coupling → physical embedding
-- Embedding → predictive collapse detection
+- Embedding → prediction
 - Prediction → universality
 - Universality → manifold
 - Manifold → rift